Learning Survival Models with Right-Censored Reporting Delays: Alternative Problem Setting

 \end{proposition} \begin{proof} For $0 \leq y$ and $v = 0$, the following holds:

 For $0 \leq z \leq y$ and $(w, v) = (0, 1)$, the following holds:

 For $0 \leq z \leq y$ and $(w, v) = (1, 1)$, the following holds:

-\end{proof} \begin{proposition} Let $\tilde{\mathcal{E}}$ be defined as
+\end{proof} \begin{proposition} Let $\check{\mathcal{E}}$ be defined as

-The estimator of $(\bm{\theta}_1, \bm{\theta}_2)$ obtained by maximizing $\tilde{\mathcal{E}}(\bm{\theta}_1, \bm{\theta}_2)$ is asymptotically consistent. \end{proposition} \begin{proof} This is evident in light of the discussion in \cref{ind2_proof}. \end{proof} In this setting, the occurrence of an earlier event after the first censoring time is reported, but its timing is not observed.
-When $\Pr(C_2 = 0) = 1$, this setting is equivalent to that described in \cref{Setting}.
+Under \Cref{f_identifiability}, the estimator of $(\bm{\theta}_1, \bm{\theta}_2)$ obtained by maximizing $\check{\mathcal{E}}(\bm{\theta}_1, \bm{\theta}_2)$ without administrative censoring is asymptotically consistent. \end{proposition} \begin{proof} Consider the case $(W, V) = (1, 1)$ in the proof of \Cref{ind2}.
+The proposition follows immediately from the same argument. \end{proof} In this setting, the occurrence of an earlier event after the first censoring time is reported, but its timing is not observed.
+When $\Pr(C_2 = 0) = 1$, this setting is equivalent to that described in \Cref{Setting}.